jan-r/thermometer/readme.md

 -----------------
 The following commands can be given over the serial interface (57600 baud, 8-N-1):

-* rs [x]  read sensor
+    rs [x]  read sensor
         Print the current temperature and/or relative humidity.
 If no argument is given, both values are printed.
 If argument "0" is given, only temperature is printed.
         If "1" is given, only humidity is printed.

-* dm x    select display mode
+    dm x    select display mode
-          Display modes are:
+        Valid display modes are:
-          - 0: show current values
+        * 0: show current values
-          - 1: show bargraph
+        * 1: show bargraph
-          - 2: alternate between values and bargraph
+        * 2: alternate between values and bargraph